brianluft/threadloaf/project/FINISHED.md

 # Bugs
 - [x] In the extension's user options, set the default "Recent thread replies to show" to 5 (currently 0).
+- [x] Testing in Chrome, logged in, recent thread replies set to non-zero, I get this error in the console.
+      This all works perfectly in Firefox.
+There are no known bugs in Firefox, but it's totally broke in Chrome.
+      We use a background script to perform HTTP calls and I suspect the background script isn't running; I don't know how to tell.
+        ```
+        [ThreadListReplyFetcher] Error fetching thread replies: Error: Chrome runtime error: Could not establish connection.
+Receiving end does not exist.
+            at ThreadListReplyFetcher.ts:259:32
+        fetchAndDisplayReplies	@	ThreadListReplyFetcher.ts:154
+        ```
+- [x] We have a single static manifest.json, but we actually need four different configurations, varying by browser and by environment, with two choices each.
+  - [x] By browser: Firefox and Chrome seem mutually incompatible.
+Firefox has this error: "background.service_worker is currently disabled.
+Add background.scripts."
+Meanwhile, background.scripts doesn't work in Chrome and we need to use service_worker there.
+So it seems a single manifest.json won't work in both browsers.
+    - [x] Split our single manifest.json into two: one for Chrome and one for Firefox, our two supported browsers.
+Fix the issue with scripts vs. service_worker.
+    - [x] In release.sh, build both versions and zip them separately.
+Only Firefox needs the source zip.
+  - [x] By environment: We have "http://localhost" for development and "https://api.threadloaf.com" for production.
+Development builds should only have the former and production builds should only have the latter.
+  - [x] Find a way to manage this without making four duplicate copies of the whole manifest.json.
+There are only minor differences between these configurations with most of the content being identical between all four.